tejaswigowda/book.programmingthecloud.com/src/iot/twatch/io.md

 The T Watch has a reliable input output using the touchpad module.
 We have seen how to print to the touch screen in the `Hello World` example.
-In this section we will get user input (touches) using the touch pad.
+In this section we will get user input (touches) and display output using the touch pad.

 <iframe style='border:1px dashed;width: